Home » Symptoms » Dog Symptoms A-Z » Areas of Alopecia

 Basics and possible causes

 ParasiticParasitic refers to diseases or conditions caused by parasites.
 Parasitic infections can affect the digestive tract, skin, and other organ systems. infections are a common cause of hair loss in dogs.
-Fleas, mites, and lice can cause skin irritation and itching, leading to excessive scratching and chewing, which thins the coat.
-One of the most well-known parasiticParasitic refers to diseases or conditions caused by parasites.
+Fleas, mites, and lice can cause skin irritation and itching, leading to excessive scratching and chewing, which thins out the coat.
+One of the best-known parasiticParasitic refers to diseases or conditions caused by parasites.
 Parasitic infections can affect the digestive tract, skin, and other organ systems. diseases is mange, which is caused by mites and leads to severe hair loss.

 Hormonal imbalances such as hypothyroidism or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. can also lead to hair loss.
 In hypothyroidism, the thyroid gland does not produce enough hormones, leading to various symptoms, including hair loss.
 Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment. results from an overproduction of cortisolCortisol is a steroid hormone produced in the adrenal cortex.
 It plays an important role in the body's stress response, as well as in the metabolism of proteins, lipids, and carbohydrates.
 Cortisol also helps regulate blood sugar levels and suppress the immune system. and can also cause hair loss.